 Stomach (or gastric) ulcers are sores on the lining of the stomach.
 However, stomach ulcers may also occur in the duodenum, the first part of the small intestine that connects to the stomach.
 Both gastric and duodenal ulcers are considered peptic ulcers and require treatment.

 Heliobacter pylori (H. pylori) bacteria: H. pylori is a common type of bacteria, and is the only contagious bacteria that can multiply within the stomach.
-Some studies have shown that H. pylori infections may be present in more than half of the worldwide population.
-The bacteria can damage the lining of the stomach and cause inflammation and ulcers, or even increase risk of gastric cancer or gastric lymphoma.
+Some studies have shown that H. pylori infections may be present in more than half of the metrololitan population.
+The bacteria can damage the lining of the stomach and cause inflammation and ulcers, or even increase the risk of gastric cancer or gastric lymphoma.
 Many cases of gastric cancer in young people are associated with H. pylori.

 The most common symptom is burning pain in the stomach, though not all patients experience pain.
 Some patients seek medical assistance due to bleeding from the stomach and duodenum, which causes stool to become black or tarry, while others may experience stomach pain when they have an empty stomach, or symptoms such as indigestion, appetite changes, heartburn, nausea, etc.